 New research from Australia finds that switching to a diet of at least 80% organic foods for just a single week can reduce the amounts of common organophosphate pesticides in our bodies by almost 90%.
 That's right: almost as soon as we start eating organic foods, much of our bodily pesticide burden virtually vaporizes.

-Of course there's still that price issue hovering over our grocery budgets like a crop duster full of chlorpyrifos.
+Of course there's still that price issue hovering over our grocery budgets.
 But here's a secret: eating organic needn't involve a home equity loan or meals minus family favorites.
 We can have our cake and eat it organically, too.
 Here's how:

 - First, shop strategically using these lists of the most and least contaminated foods.
 Go organic when it comes to the "dirtiest" foods but buy conventional varieties of the cleanest foods.